 - Lack of stability while standing or walking.

 - Sensitivity to touch or pain, prompting aggressive reactions.

 As your dog gnaws away at a stick or chunk of wood, he will invariably break off tiny pieces.
 These fragments pose a serious health hazard, as they can become lodged inside his throat or stomach.
 In some cases, the splinters puncture the esophagus or digestive tract, which can be deadly without prompt medical intervention.

 Take your dog to the vet immediately if you notice symptoms of internal injury, such as:

 - Bleeding from the mouth, including the gums or tongue.

 - Labored breathing accompanied by gagging or coughing.

 - Whimpering, agitation or other signs of pain with no discernible cause.

 Preventing Wood Injuries

 Encourage your pet to play with safe toys that are designed for dogs.
 Try a few different types to find the ones your dog enjoys.
-Chew toys, rubber bones and balls are just a few of the many options available at your local pet store.
+Chew toys, rubber bones and balls are just a few of the available at your local pet store.
 Remove fallen sticks and branches from your yard on a regular basis to keep your dog from getting back into his old habit.